mpmath/mpmath/README.rst

 You may also want to check out the demo scripts in the demo directory.

-The master branch is automatically tested by Travis CI.
+The master branch is automatically tested on the Github Actions.

 4. Known problems
 -----------------